BartTh/pancreasread/User_readme.md

 1. Connect to the virtual machine by clicking SSH
 1. When the command line interface appears (linux) type the following:
   > screen
-6. press spacebar to clear the screen help
+6. Press spacebar to clear the screen help and type:
   > cd flask_app;
   > gunicorn -t 400 hello:app
 7. Navigate to the external IP address by clicking the address left of SSH mentioned in step 4